Liberians fast, pray for three days to break Ebola 'curse'

 "We have traded the worship of God with the worship of demons and witchcraft, and evil stuff is now happening in this country," Benitoe said.

-Liberia is the country hardest-hit by the worst outbreak on record of the viral haemorrhagic fever, which is transmitted through direct contact with bodily fluids of those infected.
+Liberia is the country hardest-hit by the worst outbreak on record of the viral hemorrhagic fever, which is transmitted through direct contact with bodily fluids of those infected.

 In total, the epidemic has killed nearly 5,000 people and infected some 13,703 people since it was first reported in Guinea in March.